daronphang/programming-resources/cloud-computing/AWS/CAF.md

 ### Security Perspective

+The Security perspective helps you achieve the confidentiality, integrity, and availability of your data and cloud workloads.

-The Security Perspective ensures that the organization meets security objectives for visibility, auditability, control and agility.
+The Security perspective ensures that the organization meets security objectives for visibility, auditability, control and agility.

 Common roles include: